muhhx/Vanilla-Ecommerce-Frontend/README.md

   - Update products (name, gender, category, etc)
   - Create, update and delete the categories (Shirts, Jackets, etc)
   - Create, update and delete the collections (AW21, SS21, etc)
-      - Set the collection to be displayed at the home screen
+      - Set the collection to be displayed on the home screen

 <h4 align="center">Murilo Santos, 2022.✨™</h4>